 Lyme disease is caused by bacteria carried by the blacklegged or deer tick.
 The bacteria are transferred to the host during the bite and work their way through the host’s system.
 Not all deer ticks carry the bacteria responsible for Lyme disease.
 However, if your dog has been bitten by ticks you should keep a close eye on your pet for symptoms of the disease.
 The disease manifests with the following initial symptoms:

 - Joint pain

 If you notice your dog has been exhibiting these signs, take him to the veterinarian immediately.
-The sooner your pet starts antibiotic treatment, the better his odds are of overcoming the disease with the least amount of complications.
+The sooner your pet starts antibiotic treatment, the better his odds are of overcoming the disease with the fewest complications.

-There is a similar protocol for checking both your cat and dog for ticks, but we all know cats can be a little more challenging when it comes to sitting through any kind of examination.
-So, to get started checking for cat ticks you may want to start by petting your cat to get her comfortable and relaxed.
-This way, she'll release her muscles and you can better manipulate her limbs to check in sensitive places, like armpits, where ticks love to hang out.
+The protocol for checking both your cat and dog for ticks is similar, but we all know cats can be a little more challenging when it comes to sitting through any kind of examination.
+So, to get started checking for cat ticks, you may want to start by petting your cat to get her comfortable and relaxed.
+This way, she’ll release her muscles and you can better manipulate her limbs to check in sensitive places, like armpits, where ticks love to hang out.

 - Feel for small bumps and ridges all over your pet’s coat.
 Typically, you will first recognize a tick through touch.
 They are small, round, and smooth and most species have a hard exterior.

 - Examine the crevices between skin folds, especially under the arms and legs of your pet.
 Ticks love a warm, dark place to hide out and are likely to be burrowed into these places on your pet’s body.
 Also, don’t forget the areas in and around their ears!